Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 <cite>Lisa Charlotte Muth (after George Box)</cite>

-#### Perceptually Even
+#### Perceptually even

-It’s important that color scales are perceptually even.
-This means that a reader can infer the correct value from the color without being misled by particularly bright or dark patches.
+It’s important that colour scales are perceptually even.
+This means that a reader can infer the correct value from the colour without being misled by particularly bright or dark patches.

 While multi-hued scales can help users differentiate between steps on a scale, perceptual unevenness can be an issue.
-This is because a scale may pass through hues that could be perceived as brighter (like yellow), and depending on your color space, can create odd color artefacts.
+This is because a scale may pass through hues that could be perceived as brighter (like yellow), and depending on your colour space, can create odd colour artefacts.

 **Don't use this**